leonardoborges/octopress/source/_posts/2013-02-03-purely-functional-data-structures-in-clojure-leftist-heaps.markdown

 categories: [clojure, functional-programming, functional-data-structures]
 ---

+> This post is part of a series about Chris Okasaki's [Purely Functional Data Structures](http://amzn.to/UcIidh).
+You can see all posts in the series by visiting the [functional-data-structures](http://www.leonardoborges.com/writings/tags/functional-data-structures/) category in this blog.

+* * *

 Last year I started reading a book called [Purely Functional Data Structures](http://amzn.to/UcIidh).
 It's a fascinating book and if you've ever wondered how Clojure's persistent data structures work, it's mandatory reading.

 However, all code samples in the book are written in [ML](http://bit.ly/YqYjtt) - with [Haskell](http://bit.ly/YqYmp6) versions in the end of the book.
 This means I got stuck in Chapter 3, where the ML snippets start.